 Also, you need to be upfront about your budget so that your attorney can tailor their suggestions to your requirements.

 - What’s your billing pattern — hourly or flat fee; demand or project billing?
 If you bill per hour, what’s your per-hour rate?
 What additions of time do you bill in, if any?

 - Do you price your clients for short phone calls or brief emails?

 - Can you provide a per-project cost estimation (patent searches, filing a provisional patent application, etc.)?

 - Can you assess the overall cost of filing a non-provisional patent application?

 Don’t be scared to get all the information you require before hiring a patent attorney.
 Your business, IP assets, and money are at stake in making this long-term functioning relationship.

 The patent lawyer operates for you.
 You are choosing them to achieve a complex project that may include a lot of people.
 Therefore, you require an attorney who can handle writing the patent, be professional, and have legal expertise.
 And, you want to find out early if you and the attorney share the same ideas and processes.

 Search for an attorney who practices in patent prosecution.
 If you register a patent, you may prefer to work with an attorney practicing patent applications.
 But before you choose one, you should evaluate their qualifications and working process.

 Patents are valuable and essential.
-However, one of the appropriate ways to ensure that your patent is well composed and on a budget is to choose the best attorney.
-These questions will help make sure your patent attorney has the proper education, the best team, the whole experience, and is someone you can operate with.
+However, one of the appropriate ways to ensure that your patent is well-composed and on a budget is to choose the best attorney.
+These questions will help make sure your patent attorney has the proper education, the best team, the whole experience, and someone you can operate with.